UX / UI Designer. Product Visual Designer. Pizza Lover. Breaking Bad Fan. Soccer Fanatic.

 Better airflow with anti-bacterial properties.

-• Several concepts were developed where we added grooves in the inside of the helmet to guide the air through the vent holes and out the rear exhaust.
-We gained knowledge on how our new shape would change the airflow and how users felt wearing the helmet for prolonged periods of time.
+• Several concepts were developed, incorporating grooves on the inside of the helmet to guide airflow from the vent holes through to the rear exhaust.
+This allowed us to gain valuable insights into how the new shape would impact airflow and how users felt when wearing the helmet for extended periods.

 Ergonomics & Human Factors